robofoo/dyblog/source/_posts/2012-06-08-ruby-productivity-ping-range-of-urls.markdown

 etc... about 20 urls like this
 ```

-Using ruby we can generate the list of commands like so:
+Using ruby we can generate the list of commands (string literals) like so:

 ```ruby
 commands = []   # array of commands